Following on from last week’s gaming post, I decided to do another similar post as I don’t vary this blog as much as I’d like to.

 - Nookingtons: Nookingtons can actually be found in the GameCube game, Wild World and City Folk! but I’ve decided to add it here as I’ll probably have a lot to say in the City Folk portion of this post.
 Nookingtons is the last upgrade of Nook’s store, inside of Nookingtons you’ll find 2 floors of tools, furniture and even a hairdressers! which was pretty exciting back when you had to wait a long time to change your appearance.

-- Constellations: Again, constellations were a thing in City Folk but they were better in Wild World, for one you could draw on the touch screen and you had two screens so if you walked around at night the entire top screen would be a sky full of constellations.
+- Constellations: Again, constellations were a thing in City Folk but they were better in Wild World.
+For one, you could draw and design your own constellations on the touch screen and two, since you had two screens when you walked around at night the entire top screen would be a sky full of constellations.
 I remember shaping mine to look like different animals so I’d have a dog constellation, a cat, a rabbit and so on.

-- Brewster: AND AGAIN, this is the same as in City Folk as the game didn’t change that dramatically from Wild World, so anyway Brewster and The Roost were added to Animal Crossing in Wild World, if you haven’t played Wild World or City Folk, Brewster basically owns a Cafe in the bottom floor of the museum and K.K Slider; the guitar playing dog plays live acoustic shows there every Saturday at 8pm!
+- Brewster: AND AGAIN, this is the same as in City Folk as the game didn’t change that dramatically from Wild World.
+Brewster and The Roost were added to Animal Crossing in Wild World, if you haven’t played Wild World or City Folk, Brewster basically owns a Cafe in the bottom floor of the museum and K.K Slider; the guitar playing dog plays live acoustic shows there every Saturday at 8pm!
+Brewster does appear in New Leaf too but in a slightly different form.

 - Soundtrack: Okay, this one is purely due to nostalgia.
 I might be wrong here but I’m pretty sure they kept the soundtrack from Wild World and reused it in City Folk?
 Every hourly song brings back flashbacks from my childhood, I love it so much that I actually use the songs as my alarm tones so if I have to get up at 8am, I’ll use the song for 8am! the same for 5am, 6am, 7am and so on!